Did Yeshua (Jesus) really say these?

 How about this one?
 Someone’s dad had just died.
 The man wanted to be a follower of Yeshua and asked if he could first bury his dad.
 Here are Yeshua’s tough words:

-In the messages to the 7 churches we find once more some very tough talk from Yeshua to especially five of the seven churches.
+In the messages to the 7 churches of Revelation 2-3 we find once more some very tough talk from Yeshua to especially five of the seven churches.
 Study Revelation 2 and 3 on your own and you’ll see what I mean.
+Remember we are told to hear and heed the words to each of the seven churches.
+We all like to think we are Philadelphian, but quit being so easy on yourself.
 He calls Sardis spiritually dead in Revelation 3.
 Laodicea – he says if they don’t repent, he’ll vomit them out!
 And so on.
 He’s very, very tough on most of the churches.
 What would he say about your congregation?

 Are you ready for more?